Skip to main content

 However, the Americans with Disabilities Act (ADA) has a broader reach in this context.
 The ADA’s rules apply whenever a wellness program includes disability-related inquiries or medical examinations, which is a common feature of Health Risk Assessments (HRAs).

 The ADA requires that such programs be voluntary and that any medical information collected be kept confidential and maintained in separate medical files.
 This ADA requirement exists independently of HIPAA.
-So, even if a wellness program is not part of a and therefore not directly under HIPAA’s purview, it must still comply with the ADA’s strict confidentiality mandates if it asks questions that could reveal a disability.
+So, even if a wellness program is not part of a group health plan and therefore not directly under HIPAA’s purview, it must still comply with the ADA’s strict confidentiality mandates if it asks questions that could reveal a disability.

 The ADA’s confidentiality requirements apply to most wellness programs that collect health information, regardless of their connection to a group health plan.